NejibK/techExcellence/README.md

 }
 ```

-### Change new message logic (5mn)
+### Change new message logic

-Now, let's change the echo logic triggered when the bot receives a message:
+1. Let's change the echo logic triggered when the bot receives a message:

 ``` javascript